Distributed cognition: Early research

 Daniel L. Schwartz (1978) proposed a distribution of cognition through culture and the distribution of beliefs across the members of a society.

 In 1998, Mark Perry from Brunel University London explored the problems and the benefits brought by distributed cognition to "understanding the organisation of information within its contexts."
 He considered that distributed cognition draws from the information processing metaphor of cognitive science where a system is considered in terms of its inputs and outputs and tasks are decomposed into a problem space.
 He believed that information should be studied through the representation within the media or artifact that represents the information.
 Cognition is said to be "socially distributed" when it is applied to demonstrate how interpersonal processes can be used to coordinate activity within a social group.

-In 1999, Gavriel Salomon stated that there were two classes of distributive cognition: shared cognition and off-loading.
+In 1997, Gavriel Salomon stated that there were two classes of distributive cognition: shared cognition and off-loading.
 Shared cognition is that which is shared among people through common activity such as conversation where there is a constant change of cognition based on the other person's responses.
-An example of off-loading would be using a calculator to do arithmetic or a creating a grocery list when going shopping.
+An example of off-loading would be using a calculator to do arithmetic or creating a grocery list when going shopping.
 In that sense, the cognitive duties are off-loaded to a material object.

 Later, John Sutton (2006) defined five appropriate domains of investigation for research in Dcog: